-The engine that drives the organization’s work is its rapidly growing nationwide network of more than 200 student and lawyer chapters in 48 states and almost every law school, and over 16,000 dues-paying members and thousands of other supporters.
+The engine that drives the organization’s work is its rapidly growing nationwide network of more than 200 student and lawyer chapters in 48 states and almost every law school.
 ACS chapters offer platforms for debate and discussion about both enduring principles and the issues of the day, as well as provide opportunities for networking, mentoring and organizing around matters of both local and national significance.

 Making a Difference.
 The strength of ACS’s ideas and the scope of its nationwide network enable it to make a difference in legal and public policy debates and ensure that law is a force to improve the lives of all people.
 Recent examples of ACS initiatives and programs having an impact include an Issue Brief on the constitutionality of the individual mandate in the health care reform legislation, cited during the Senate floor debate and entered into the Congressional Record; Senator Al Franken’s 2010 ACS National Convention speech in which he stated that “Originalism isn’t a pillar of our constitutional history; it’s a talking point;” and a concerted effort by ACS members to promote up-or-down votes on judicial nominations by engaging key decision makers.

 In the words of Judge Abner Mikva, former Chief Judge of the D.C.
 Circuit, former Congressman from Illinois and member of ACS’s Board of Directors: